Harvey P. Greenspan

-Harvey P. Greenspan (born February 22, 1933, in Brooklyn, New York) is an applied mathematician and Professor emeritus at the Massachusetts Institute of Technology.
-He is notable for theoretical and experimental contributions in various subjects such as wave motion, oceanography, magneto-hydrodynamics, rotating fluids, bio-fluid dynamics, mixtures, centrifugal separation and multi-phase flows.
+Harvey P. Greenspan (February 22, 1933 – March 20, 2026) was an American mathematician and academic who was Professor emeritus at the Massachusetts Institute of Technology.
+He was notable for theoretical and experimental contributions in various subjects such as wave motion, oceanography, magneto-hydrodynamics, rotating fluids, bio-fluid dynamics, mixtures, centrifugal separation and multi-phase flows.

-Biography
+Life and career

-Born in 1933 in New York, he received his undergraduate degree in mathematics from CCNY in 1953.
+Born in New York City on February 22, 1933, Greenspan received his undergraduate degree in mathematics from CCNY in 1953.
 He earned his master's degree in 1954 and his Ph.D. in 1956, under supervision of G.F.
 Carrier, both from Harvard University, where then continued as assistant professor of Applied Mathematics.
-At 1960 he moved to MIT as an associate professor of Applied Mathematics, and then Professor, until his retirement as professor emeritus in 2002.
+At 1960, he moved to MIT as an associate professor of Applied Mathematics, and then Professor, until his retirement as professor emeritus in 2002.
 Greenspan, along with C.C.
-Lin, was a central figure in the development of Applied Mathematics at MIT, and served as chairman of the Applied Mathematics committee for more than a decade.
+Lin, was a central figure in the development of Applied Mathematics at MIT and served as chairman of the Applied Mathematics committee for more than a decade.
 He also served on the Board of Governors of the Technion, where he promoted the field of Applied Mathematics at this institute as well.

-Along his career, Greenspan was a member of the American Academy of Arts and Sciences (1966), a Visiting Professor and Fairchild Scholar at the Caltech (1987), received an Honorary Doctorate at the Royal Institute of Technology in Stockholm (1991), and was a long time consultant to industry and government and an editor of the 'Studies in Applied Mathematics' journal.
+Along his career, Greenspan was a member of the American Academy of Arts and Sciences (1966), a Visiting Professor and Fairchild Scholar at the Caltech (1987), received an Honorary Doctorate at the Royal Institute of Technology in Stockholm (1991), and was a long-time consultant to industry and government and an editor of the 'Studies in Applied Mathematics' journal.
+He was the author of the books 'Theory of Rotating Fluids' (1968) and (with David Benney) 'Calculus: An Introduction to Applied Mathematics' (1973).

-He is the author of the books 'Theory of Rotating Fluids' (1968) and 'Calculus: An Introduction to Applied Mathematics' (1973).
+Greenspan retired from MIT in 2002.
+He died on March 20, 2026, at the age of 93.